kepler123/GettingAndCleaningData_CourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The script outputs this final, tidy data set into a CSV file in the working directory.

-The file's name is tidy_dataset.csv.
+The file's name is tidy_dataset.csv.txt.
+(The extra .txt extension can be removed; it had to be added since Coursera's project submission interface does not allow CSV files to be uploaded and only supports: txt, png, jpg, gif, pdf).

 <hr/>